ehcloninger/immich-in-lxc/README.md

 After that, we are now ready to start our Immich instance!

+**NOTE:** If you receive an error stating `Interactive authentication required`, issue the commands separately as root/sudo.

 ```bash
 systemctl daemon-reload && \
 systemctl start immich-microservices && \